apyra/nvim-unity/README.md

 ## How It Works

-- `nvim-open.bat/.sh` reads the `config.json` to determine which terminal to launch.
 - If a Neovim instance already exists for the Unity project, it reuses it.
 - `NvimUnityServer.cs` handles incoming HTTP `/open` and `/regenerate` commands.